bestwebua/rspec_file_chef/README.md

 RspecFileChef::FileChef.new(file)
 ```

-Passed argument(s) is your file-list for tracking.
+Passed argument is your file-list for your tracking files.
 It should be real or virtual absolute paths represented as a string.
 Please note, file-names of tracking files should be unique, for instance:

 ```ruby
 file1, file2, file3 = '/path/somefile1', '/path/path/somefile2', '/path/path/path/somefile3'